protocaller/ProtoCaller/README.rst

 Installation
 ------------

 This package is distributed via Conda.
-To install it, run the following commands:
+To install it, run the following command:

 .. code-block:: bash